-A seven-match win streak eased them into the qualifier, where Hussey, in scintillating form that season, saw off Mumbai with a brilliant 86 not out, and set up a title clash against the same opponents.
-CSK reduced Mumbai to 52 for 4 in the final, but Pollard tipped the scales Mumbai’s way with an unbeaten 60 off 32 balls.
+A seven-match win streak eased them into the qualifier, where Hussey, in scintillating form that season, saw off Mumbai with a brilliant 86 not out, setting up a title clash against the same opponents.
+Super Kings reduced Mumbai to 52 for 4 in the final, but Pollard tipped the scales Mumbai’s way with an unbeaten 60 off 32 balls.

-Another bumper run at Chepauk, winning six of their seven home matches.
+Another bumper run at Chepauk, winning six of seven home matches.
 They won three on the road to topping the table, and then saw RCB off in the second qualifier.
-However, Mumbai beat them for the second time in the final.
-This was an IPL dominated by seamers, with CSK’s Dwayne Bravo finishing atop the wickets charts and Ashish Nehra in fourth place.
+However, Mumbai beat CSK for the second time in the final.
+This was an IPL dominated by seamers, with Super Kings’ Dwayne Bravo finishing atop the wickets charts and Ashish Nehra in fourth place.

-CSK played only one game at Chepauk before their home base was moved to Pune because of the Cauvery river water dispute.
-Lungi Ngidi provided vital breakthroughs on the seam-friendly tracks in Pune, and at the crunch, CSK beat the Sunrisers in the first qualifier as well as the final to return to their title-winning ways.
+Super Kings played only one game at Chepauk before their home base was moved to Pune because of the Cauvery river water dispute.
+Lungi Ngidi provided vital breakthroughs on the seam-friendly tracks in Pune, and at the crunch, CSK beat Sunrisers in the first qualifier as well as the final to return to their title-winning ways.

 Finally back to Chepauk, CSK banked on their old spin-to-win template, coming away with six victories in seven home games in the league stage.
 The solitary defeat came at the hands of Mumbai, where Dhoni sat out to manage his troublesome back.
 He returned for the first qualifier but Mumbai beat them there, and then again in the final, this time by one run.

-After Raina and Harbhajan Singh pulled out of the tournament, citing personal reasons, the CSK management decided not to pick replacements for them, and by the second half of the season, the ageing side "ran out of juice", as Fleming put it.
-Dhoni and Kedhar Jadhav struggled in the middle order, while the spinners lacked penetration away from Chepauk.
+After Raina and Harbhajan Singh pulled out of the tournament for personal reasons, the Super Kings management decided not to pick replacements for them, and by the second half of the season, the ageing side "ran out of juice", as Fleming put it.
+Dhoni and Kedar Jadhav struggled in the middle order, while the spinners lacked penetration away from Chepauk.

 Bravo, the first player to take 500 wickets in T20s, has several variations in his repertoire, including the slower dipping yorker, and he has become Dhoni’s go-to bowler at the death.
-In the 2013 IPL, he took 32 wickets in 18 matches at an economy of 7.95.
-Only Alfonso Thomas has taken more wickets in a T20 league season - 33.R Ashwin
+In the 2013 IPL, he took 32 wickets in 18 matches at an economy of 7.95, the joint record.Ravindra Jadeja

-Chahar was initially seen as a batting allrounder but he established himself as a swing bowler in the powerplay after being snapped up by CSK in the 2018 auction.
-In the next season he turned up at the slower Chennai pitches up with a knuckleball and a back-of-length offcutter added to his repertoire.
+Chahar was initially seen as a batting allrounder but he established himself as a swing bowler in the powerplay after being snapped up by Super Kings in the 2018 auction.
+In the next season he turned up with a knuckleball and a back-of-a-length offcutter added to his repertoire.